-The Company has incurred substantial net losses from operations during 2003.
-The Company as of March 31, 2004 has cash and cash equivalents of \$660,000 and currently is not generating revenues to support its operations.
-The Company has been dependent upon capital raised through private offerings of equity and debt to finance its business operations.
+The Company has incurred substantial net losses from operations during 2003 and for the six months ended June 30, 2004, has a stockholders' deficit and has a negative working capital position at June 30,2004.
+The Company as of June 30, 2004 has cash and cash equivalents of \$454,000 and currently is not generating revenues to support its operations.
+The Company has been dependent upon capital raised through both public and private placements of equity to finance its business operations.
 This raises substantial doubt about the Company's ability to continue as a going concern.

-The Company has not entered into any license arrangements as of March 31, 2004 with respect to its Patent Portfolio.
-Until the Company generates positive cash flows from operations, of which there can be no assurance, the Company plans to seek additional financing through the issuance of debt and/or equity securities.
-The accompanying condensed financial statements have been prepared assuming the Company will continue as a going concern and do not include any adjustments that may result from the outcome of this uncertainty.
+In November 2003, the Company acquired the Patent Portfolio and is pursuing licensing opportunities for these patents.
+However, the Company has not entered into any license arrangements as of June 30, 2004.
+Until the Company generates sufficient positive cash flow from operations, of which there can be no assurance, the Company plans to seek additional financing through the issuance of debt and/or equity securities.

+The accompanying condensed financial statements have been prepared assuming that the Company will continue as a going concern and do not include any adjustments that may result from the outcome of this uncertainty.

-[4] STOCK-BASED COMPENSATION:
+STOCK-BASED COMPENSATION: [4]